juliebro/orca-sightings-api/docs/index.md

 ## User community

 The orca whale watching community is niche but active.
-It includes a variety of enthusiasts from around the world, and many seek the orca that frequent the San Juan Islands.
+It includes a variety of enthusiasts from around the world, and many seek the orcas that frequent the San Juan Islands.
 Whale watchers can see orca pods swim near the land there year-round.
-The orca whale's distinctive, large dorsal fin make it easier to spot from far away than other whales or dolphins.
+The orca whale's distinctive, large dorsal fin makes it easier to spot from far away than other whales or dolphins.

 ## Features

 The Orca Sightings service is a RESTful API designed to support this community.
 It offers two main resources: `/users` and `/sightings`.
-Each resource supports standard HTTP methods (GET, POST, PUT, PATCH, and DELETE), so your application can perform the following actions:
+Each resource supports standard HTTP methods, including GET, POST, PUT, PATCH, and DELETE, so your app can perform the following actions:

 - [Create new user profiles](./tutorials/add-user.md) and [log new orca sightings](./tutorials/add-new-sighting.md).
 - [Retrieve all or specific user](./tutorials/get-user.md) and [sighting records](./tutorials/get-sighting.md).
 - [Update existing user information](./tutorials/update-user.md) and [sighting details](./tutorials/update-sighting.md).
 - [Delete user accounts](./tutorials/delete-user.md) and [sighting entries](./tutorials/delete-sighting.md).

-> This section will include links to the relevant tutorials for each action in the bulleted list above.
-Most of the links don't work now.
+> *This section includes links to the relevant tutorials for each action in the preceeding bulleted list.
+Most of the links don't work now.*